Ericaceae

 • Origin: Japan, China

-• Appearance: Satsuki is a small shrub with brightly colored flowers in shades of pink, red, white, and purple.
-The flowers can be solid-colored or feature unique striped patterns.
-Its small, densely packed leaves make it ideal for gardens and bonsai.
+• Appearance: Satsuki is a small shrub with brightly colored flowers in pink, red, white, and purple, appearing in solid shades or striped patterns.
+Its small, densely growing leaves make it well-suited for gardens and bonsai.

 Gardening Advice